Aleshkev/jppml/README.md

 ## Usage

 Use `./interpreter` without arguments to enter REPL (recommended, prints things in color and can display information about types).
 Or `./interpreter <file>` to interpret code from a file.

+Important: the interpreter will _only_ work in the project's main directory.
+It needs to load built-in values and always assumes they are in `./src/Core.ml`.

 ## Source code